 Royalty Payments: The Company has entered into agreements that provide for royalty payments based on a percentage of sales with certain minimum guaranteed amounts.
 These royalty amounts are accrued based upon historical sales rates adjusted for current sales trends by customers.
-Royalty expense is included in cost of products sold in the accompanying consolidated statements of income and amounted to \$5.7 million and \$4.9 million for fiscal years 2021 and 2020, respectively.
+Royalty expense is included in cost of products sold in the accompanying consolidated statements of income and amounted to \$6.0 million and \$5.7 million for fiscal years 2022 and 2021, respectively.

-Provision for Income Taxes: The Company's provision for income taxes includes all currently payable federal, state, local and foreign taxes and is based upon the Company's effective tax rate, which is based on the Company's pre-tax income, as adjusted for certain expenses within the consolidated statements of income that will never be deductible on the Company's tax returns and certain charges expected to be deducted on the Company operates and reduced by certain anticipated tax credits.
+Provision for Income Taxes: The Company's provision for income taxes includes all currently payable federal, state, local and foreign taxes and is based upon the Company's effective tax rate, which is based on the Company's pre-tax income, as adjusted for certain expenses within the consolidated statements of income that will never be deductible on the Company's tax returns and certain charges expected to be deducted on the Company's tax returns that will never be deducted on the consolidated statements of income, multiplied by the statutory tax rates for the various jurisdictions in which the Company operates and reduced by certain anticipated tax credits.
 The Company files income tax returns in the many jurisdictions in which it operates, including the U.S., several U.S. states and the People's Republic of China.
-The statute of limitations varies by jurisdiction; taxable years open to examination or other adjustment as of March 28, 2021 were the fiscal years ended March 28, 2021, March 29, 2020, March 31, 2019, April 1, 2018, April 3, 2017 and April 3, 2016.
+The statute of limitations varies by jurisdiction; taxable years open to examination as of April 3, 2022 were the fiscal years ended April 3, 2022, March 28, 2021, March 29, 2020, March 31, 2019, April 1, 2018 and April 2, 2017.